Key highlights

 If you’re looking to lower costs and gain more customization, WooCommerce could be a great option.
 It offers cheaper pricing, seamless integration with tools like Square and advanced customization options compared to Shopify’s expensive add-ons.

-Customize the appearance of your online store in WooCommerce by using themes specifically designed for WooCommerce or by using the built-in customization options.
+Yes, you can customize the appearance of your online store in WooCommerce by using themes specifically designed for WooCommerce.
+You can do that by using the built-in customization options.

 Optimize your WooCommerce store for better performance by using caching plugins, optimizing images, enabling lazy loading and choosing reliable hosting.